Skip to main content

 }

-Within a request handler, use the context-based functions: structpages.URLFor(r.Context(), ...).
-The framework auto-injects the parse context into the request context via internal middleware.
+Outside a request context (tests, init), use the methods on *StructPages; within handlers, use the context-based functions — the framework auto-injects the parse context via internal middleware.

-Go type aliases (type X = Y) are identical at runtime.
-This has implications when the same type (or its alias) is used for multiple routes.
+Go type aliases (type X = Y) are identical at runtime — reflect.TypeOf cannot distinguish them.
+When the same type (or its alias) is mounted on multiple routes, a bare type lookup is ambiguous:

 type productPage struct{}